khakers/videobench/README.md

 #### Install Docker

-For be able to use Docker on windows you need to have Windows 10 64bit Pro, Enterprise or Education
+To be able to use Docker on windows you need to have Windows 10 64bit Pro, Enterprise, Education, or have WSL2 installed.

 [Install Docker](https://docs.docker.com/)